BardezAnAvatar/BGEE-Caster-Crafting/mod-caster-crafting/comp/missing-potions/2E/overrides.md

         - "Any one creature other than the priest" is the source of my problem.
 The effect opcode 324 makes the caster (the imbiber) immune, and needs to be removed.
     - [X] Recitation apparently has no effect
         - Was applying the bad spell, not the good spell
+    - [ ] Turning Weapon: does not work if there are not turn undead levels (paladin/cleric), per IESDP on the opcode
+        - Need to give the potion an immunity to resource and message for classes != { Cleric, Paladin }